OpenTechSchool-Brussels/blast-it/setting-up.markdown

                 RtAudioStreamStatus status,
                 void *userData)
 {
+    Data* data = (Data*)userData;
     std::cout << streamTime << std::endl;
 }
 ```

+We got our Data object back from the callback userData.

+Remark:
-Remark: in Duplex mode, RtAudio calls a single callback, but using other APIs you can get an input callback + an output callback.
+In Duplex mode, RtAudio calls a single callback, but using other APIs you can get an input callback + an output callback.

+Remark:
-Remark: the audio callback doesn’t occur in the main thread, it’s an important information if you plan to share data with the audio engine.
+The audio callback doesn’t occur in the main thread, it’s an important information if you plan to share data with the audio engine.

 Now that everything's in place, it's time to test that out by starting our audio stream and get our callback function called: